 - Add the chickpeas and the remaining shawarma "meat" ingredients and stir to combine.
 Cover with a clean cloth or cling film and refrigerate for at least 2 hours or overnight.

 - Preheat oven to 190 degrees C (375 degrees F).

 - While the oven is heating, remove the marinated jackfruit from the fridge and spread it out over a roasting pan or tray.

 - Place the tray in the oven and roast for 35-40 minutes or until some of the jackfruit edges are slightly charred.
 Remove from the oven when roasted.

 - While the jackfruit is roasting, add the lemon tahini sauce ingredients to a blender and blend until smooth.
 Add more water if needed to thin out.
 Transfer to a jar.

 - To serve the vegan shawarma, warm a pita gently on a dry pan over medium heat for a minute or two, turning halfway through.
 Remove from the heat and lay the pita on a plate or board and smear with a good dollop of hummus.
 Add the sliced lettuce and tomato followed by a good handful of the roast jackfruit and chickpea mixture.
-Add pickles - if your adding them - and drizzle with a little lemon tahini sauce.
+Add pickles - if you're adding them - and drizzle with a little lemon tahini sauce.

 - Fold the bottom of the pita up and then roll from the side to make a wrap.
 Grab and napkin and dig in!